 Everyone loves a good rhyme, right?
 Cheesy lines aside, pet hair and dander are no joke for some people.
-According to the Asthma and Allergy Foundation of America, allergies to pets with fur is the number one most common allergen related ailment in the country, with three out of ten people suffering reactions to it.
+According to the Asthma and Allergy Foundation of America, pet allergies are the number one most common allergen related ailment in the country.
 We love our pets so what’s the answer?
 You can groom them regularly and vacuum every inch of your home but sometimes the problem is over our heads, well, all around our heads, actually.
 The air in a pet friendly home will have dander and fur floating about, unfettered, as well as undeterred by our constant vacuuming.
-We have two simple solutions to removing pet fur and dander from the air in your home as well as a few ideas on how to limit the amount that gets there in the first place.
+We have two simple solutions to relieving your pet allergies at home.

 If you are reading this it might be safe to assume you have “been there, done that” with most of this first list.
 If that’s not the case, give these tips a shot to help reduce the amount of pet allergens that make it airborne.